Havana Silk Dog Association of America

 case by case basis evaluators may also be allowed some flexibility if needed.

-10. Any additional testing required by the Board of Directors
+12. Any additional testing required by the Board of Directors

 Offspring of Foundation Pending

-The certification requirements for Foundation Pending Dogs also apply to all immediate
+The certification requirements for Foundation Pending Dogs also apply to all immediate (1st

-registration.
-(Effective 1/8/2019).
+1/8/2019).
 The OFA hip evaluation, CBC and Blood Chemistry Panel and the Evaluation must

 be done after the dog is 18 months.

 Only the offspring of Certified dogs (originally brought in as FoundationPending) will be eligible

 Companion Pending Registration

-Dogs that are out of one certified Havana Silk Dog parent and one uncertified Havana Silk
+Dogs that are out of one certified Havana Silk Dog parent and one uncertified Havana Silk Dog

-The completed application will include soaped pictures of the dog including the front, both sides, the rear, and
+application will include soaped pictures of the dog including the front, both sides, the rear, and

-dry stacked.
+dry side stacked.
 If approved by the Board, the dog’s registration will be converted to

 Companion Dog status.
 In no event, shall dogs that are granted Companion Dog status by virtue

 of this provision ever be eligible for conversion to certified status.

 $ 10.00 registration of an individual dog